Titles in EML records that use <value> in <title> do not get their titles indexed

 and not how it is in https://search.dataone.org/view/https://pasta.lternet.edu/package/metadata/eml/edi/359/1.

 Do we want to tweak the indexer to support this or is it actually a good thing that the indexer didn't pick this up because it's, subjectively, not well-formed EML?

-#1 Updated by Bryce Mecum about 3 years ago
+#1 Updated by Bryce Mecum over 3 years ago

 Also, the eml-base bean defines the EML title field as:

 <bean id="eml.title" class="org.dataone.cn.indexer.parser.SolrField"> <constructor-arg name="name" value="title"/> <constructor-arg name="xpath" value="//dataset/title/text()"/> <property name="multivalue" value="false"/> </bean>